-Mindfulness is for men too!
+Mindfulness for men

 Just like with yoga practice in the western world, men seem to gravitate away from committing themselves to group sessions.
 Meditation, of course, doesn’t favour any of the sexes.